3D printing processes: Material extrusion

 Plastic is the most common material for such printing.
 Various polymers may be used, including acrylonitrile butadiene styrene (ABS), polycarbonate (PC), polylactic acid (PLA), high-density polyethylene (HDPE), PC/ABS, polyphenylsulfone (PPSU) and high impact polystyrene (HIPS).
 In general, the polymer is in the form of a filament fabricated from virgin resins.
 There are multiple projects in the open-sourced community aimed at processing post-consumer plastic waste into filament.
 These involve machines used to shred and extrude the plastic material into filament such as recyclebots.
 Additionally, fluoropolymers such as PTFE tubing are used in the process due to the material's ability to withstand high temperatures.
 This ability is especially useful in transferring filaments.

 Metal and glass may both be used for 3-D printing as well, though they are much more expensive and generally used for works of art.
 However, the development of WAAM (wire arc additive manufacturing) has reduced the costs of metal 3-D printing.

 FDM is somewhat restricted in the variation of shapes that may be fabricated.
 For example, FDM usually cannot produce stalactite-like structures, since they would be unsupported during the build.
 Otherwise, a thin support must be designed into the structure, which can be broken away during finishing.
 Usually, the software that converts the 3D model into a set of flat layers, called slicer, takes care of the addition of these supports and some other resources to allow the fabrication of this kind of shapes.

+Additive friction-stir deposition

+Additive friction stir deposition (AFSD) is a solid-state metal additive manufacturing process that uses a rotating tool to deposit feedstock material onto a substrate.
+AFSD offers a number of advantages over other metal additive manufacturing processes, including high material utilization, low energy consumption, and the ability to print metal alloys incompatible with melt-based processes.